frob/dc2019rtd/content/opennlpdetail.md

           - To learn more you can read
             - Not going into it in this session.
 Just know it is very hard.
             - https://en.wikipedia.org/wiki/Natural-language_processing
+            - Lemmatization
+            - Morphological segmentation
+            - Sentence breaking
-            - My blog post
+            - Stemming
       - Then feed the data from those into a machine learning framework, such as TensorFlow or SageMaker
       - or just use a prebuilt closed source NLP solution such as AWS Comprehend

   h2 NLP in 4 easy steps
-  div.fragment
-    input(type="checkbox" checked)
-    label Voice to Text
+  h3.fragment.fade-out ☑️ Voice to Text

-  ol
-    li.fragment Open Source Language Parsing libraries
+  h3.fragment Open Source Language Parsing libraries div.fragment
     :markdown-it
       - **NLTK** for Python
       - **NLPTools** for PHP
-    li.fragment Do lots of data science processing to format the spoken language into something the computer can understand. ul
+  h3.fragment Do lots of data science processing to format the spoken language into something the computer can understand.
-        li.fragment @TODO, List out a few steps from the wikipedia article. li.fragment Do Machine Learning
       ul
+        li.fragment.fade-in Lemmatization
+        li.fragment.fade-in Morphological segmentation
+        li.fragment.fade-in Sentence breaking
+        li.fragment.fade-in Stemming
+  h3.fragment Do Machine Learning
-        li TensorFlow
+    p TensorFlow
-        li @TODO, list out another open source ML library li Roll your own Machine Learning library p.fragment @TODO Link to the guy who did it with Excell li.fragment Do the thing your clients want done p Achievement unlocked, Open Source NLP

 section
+  h2 Roll your own Machine Learning library p.fragment Can't be to hard, this guy did it in Excell
+    iframe(width="560" height="315" src="https://www.youtube-nocookie.com/embed/kCL065_0zTY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen)

+section
   aside.notes
-    p To review
+    p Lastly we get to do the thing that our clients wanted us to do. p To review
     ul
       li Do voice to text somehow